 As a certified retail electric service provider, IGS has a direct, real, and substantial interest in these proceedings.
 IGS serves a myriad of customer types throughout Duke’s service territory, many of which utilize Duke’s EE and DSM programs in conjunction with the products and services they purchase from IGS.
 Without IGS’ participation, IGS’ interest in ensuring that Duke’s EE program functions collaboratively with IGS’ current product offering and customer base within the service territory would be infringed.

-Additionally, it would be inappropriate to determine these proceedings without IGS’ participation, as the other parties in the case cannot adequately represent and protect the interests of IGS and its customers in these proceedings.
+Additionally, it would be inappropriate to determine these proceedings without IGS’ participation, as the other parties in the cases cannot adequately represent and protect the interests of IGS and its customers in these proceedings.

 Further, IGS and its counsel have substantial experience appearing and practicing before the Commission.
 Thus, IGS intervention will not unduly prolong or delay these proceedings.
 In fact, IGS’ involvement in these proceedings will assist in development and resolution of factual issues before the Commission.